pesos/grofer/README.md

 -	`-p | --pid INT32`: Specify the PID of the process to profile.
 If not set, all processes are are measured.

 -	`-t | --type STRING`: Specify the export file format.
-Defaults to JSON.
+Defaults to LJSON.

 -	`-f | --filename STRING`: Specify the file to store the exported data in.
 Defaults to `grofer_profile`.